 In the bowl of a stand mixer fitted with the paddle attachment, cream the butter for 2-3 minutes until light and fluffy.

 Add the cream cheese and mix on medium high until smooth.

 Add the vanilla and salt mixing until incorporated.

-With the mixer on low speed, add the C&H® Confectioners Sugar one cup at a time until all of the sugar is added.
+With the mixer on low speed, add the C&H® Powdered Sugar one cup at a time until all of the sugar is added.
 Scrape down the sides of the bowl as needed.
 Increase the speed to medium high and beat until the buttercream is light and fluffy, about 2 minutes.
 Scrape down the sides of the bowl once more, smoothing out any air bubbles.

 Once the cake is cool, place one layer on a cake plate or pedestal.
 Add 3/4 - 1 cup of buttercream to the top and use an offset spatula to spread the frosting into an even layer.
 Top with a second layer of cake and repeat with the buttercream layer.
 Add the final cake layer, being careful to make sure that the cake is lined up straight.
 Top with more buttercream and use the offset spatula to push the buttercream over the top edges of the cake.
 Smooth the frosting onto a thin crumb coat to seal in any crumbs.
 Wipe down the spatula as needed to ensure you are not introducing crumbs into the frosting bowl.
 Add more frosting as needed until all sides of the cake have a thin crumb coat.

 Transfer the whole cake to the refrigerator to chill for 15-30 minutes until the frosting is firm.